 - The maximum contribution per project is €50,000

-This autumn, the new grant scheme Thematic Implementation Wadden Fund 2020/1 for projects that stimulate the ecology and economy in the Wadden area started.
+In the autumn of 2020, the grant scheme Thematic Implementation Wadden Fund 2020/1 for projects that stimulate the ecology and economy in the Wadden area were started.

 - Sustainable energy management